 3) Develop a portfolio.

 As you complete jobs, add them to a portfolio.
-This can be on your website or on a site such as oDesk, VWorker or Elance.
+You can display it on your website, which is one of the many advantages of having a website for your business.
+If you don’t have a website, try putting it on a site such as oDesk, VWorker or Elance.
 Give potential clients reason to have confidence in your work.

 4) Never work without money up front

 Whether you are writing articles or a book, never start work without some evidence that the person who has hired you is serious about the project.
 On oDesk, some jobs are fixed price and some are paid by the hour.
 The hourly jobs are essentially guaranteed, so you can start work once you’ve been hired.
 But fixed price jobs can be risky, so always ask for an advance, and never deliver the final deliverable until you’ve been paid.

 When you are starting out, make the advance payment comparable to the amount of expertise you have already demonstrated through your portfolio.
 If you can’t prove your skills, then request a small trial job.
 This lets your client develop some confidence in your ability to deliver what you promise.
 Your eventual goal is 50% to 100% up front.

 I’m still working toward my goal to enter the traditional track, though my motivation to do so isn’t as strong as it was when I started.
 I’m finding that the internet is a good steady source of ghost writing income.
 Just the four tips above have helped me become successful.
 They could help you as well.